How can I help Carna Conservation projects during my stay?

 Tools needed. none! but you will need wellies and long trousers tucked into socks.

 Process, pull small saplings clean out of the ground.

 Anything bigger than 6 inches will probably defeat you!

 Avoid steep slopes, watch out for ditches and obstacles.

 Interested in sponsoring us?
 Contact us to learn more.

 Come and Stay!

 Wildlife and eco-tourism makes up the mainstay of our business plan to achieve economic sustainability of the Initiative and fund our Conservation Projects, and we make sure to provide you the best possible experience in return for supporting the project.
-We have a range of ways to stay on the island from Self-catered Escapes, to catered and guided Conservation Experience Weeks and Courses.
-You can also visit for the day on most Saturdays throughout July and August for a small donation of £10 per head, please contact us to check availability.
+We have a range of ways to stay on the island from Self-catered Escapes, to all inclusive residential holidays and Courses.
+You can also visit for the day on most Saturdays for £10pp, please contact by email or phone to check availability.